 If your puppy or dog is suffering from widespread mange, the immune system needs to be addressed as part of the treatment.

 Unfortunately, most treatments using orthodox methods are primarily based on using harsh chemicals or cortisone-type drugs that can suppress the immune system.
+Luckily there are also some natural options available using holistic or homeopathy methods.
+See here for 5 home remedies for treating mange in dogs.

 No matter which treatment plan you choose, I always suggest consulting with a qualified veterinarian first.
 See below, If you need help finding an veterinarian using alternative methods such as Holistic or Homeopathy.